 The jet stabilized and regained an altitude of 12,000 feet before the pilot was back at the controls.
 The entire incident lasted just thirty seconds, but the short ordeal was certainly a matter of life or death for both the pilot and anyone else potentially on the ground.

-This is considered to be the fourth “save” by the Automatic Ground Collision Avoidance System (Auto-GCAS) since it was first introduced to the F-16 fleet since 2014.
-The first aircraft to be “saved” by Auto-GCAS was an F-16 flying over Syria in 2015.
+This incident is considered to be the fourth save by the Automatic Ground Collision Avoidance System (Auto-GCAS) since it was first introduced to the F-16 fleet since 2014.
+The first aircraft to be saved by Auto-GCAS was an F-16 flying over Syria in 2015.

-The Edwards AFB-based 416th Flight Test Sqdn is currently working on a Automatic Integrated Collision Avoidance System (Auto-ICAS) that combines an air collision avoidance system with the ground collision avoidance system.
+The Edwards AFB-based 416th Flight Test Sqdn is currently working on an Automatic Integrated Collision Avoidance System (Auto-ICAS) that combines an air collision avoidance system with the ground collision avoidance system.